Contact Us

 Day 11: Drive back to Kathmandu – 06 hrs.

-Catching morning views of snow clad peaks, overland drive leads to a long winding downhill through interesting towns and villages, heading to warmer area and back into rural farm country and villages.
+Catching morning views of snow-clad peaks, the overland drive leads to a long winding downhill through interesting towns and villages, heading to a warmer area and back into rural farm country and villages.

-Finally drive ends on reaching Kathmandu, transfer to respective, with rest of the day free for individual activities.
+Finally drive ends on reaching Kathmandu, transfer to your respective hotels, with the rest of the day free for individual activities.

 Day 12: International departure for home ward bound.

-Today, last day in Nepal with great memories and amazing experience trekking Langtang Valley Panorama with good volunteer service, our staff transfers you to Kathmandu international airport for your final departure homeward bound or to next port of call.
+Today, the last day in Nepal, with great memories and an amazing experience trekking Langtang Valley Panorama with good volunteer service, our staff transfers you to Kathmandu international airport for your final departure homeward bound or to your next port of call.

 LANGTANG NATIONAL PARK: